-Post-Traumatic Stress Disorder (PTSD) is a mental health condition that’s triggered by a terrifying event — either experiencing it or witnessing it.
+Post-Traumatic Stress (PTS) is a mental health condition that’s triggered by a terrifying event — either experiencing it or witnessing it.
 Symptoms may include flashbacks, nightmares and severe anxiety, as well as uncontrollable thoughts about the event.

-Getting effective treatment after PTSD symptoms develop can be critical to reduce symptoms and improve function.
+Getting effective treatment after PTS symptoms develop can be critical to reduce symptoms and improve function.

 Symptoms of intrusive memories may include: